freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/11-machine-learning-with-python/tensorflow/core-learning-algorithms-using-probabilities-to-make-predictions.md

 ## --text--

-Quale modulo TensorFlow dovresti importare per implementare `.HiddenMarkovModel()`?
+What TensorFlow module should you import to implement `.HiddenMarkovModel()`?

 ## --answers--